makerdao/lockstake/README.md

 **Trusted Farms and Reward Tokens**

 It is assumed that the farm owner is trusted, the reward token implementation is non-malicious, and that the reward token minter/s are not malicious.
-Therefore, theoretic attacks, in which for example the reward token supply is inflated to a point where the farm mechanics block liquidations, are assumed non-feasible.
+Therefore, theoretic attacks, in which for example the reward rate is inflated to a point where the farm mechanics block liquidations, are assumed non-feasible.

 **Liquidation Bark Gas Benchmarks**